-Paul Sims surveyed Wallingford and Crowmarsh community buildings for their solar potential.
+Local firm Sims Solar surveyed Wallingford and Crowmarsh community buildings for their solar potential.
 There were 33 that could house as many as 4640 solar panels!
 At a cost of £2.5 million (estimated), we could generate enough electricity to meet the needs of 250 households.

-The Answer is Blowing Through the Wind Turbine
+The Answer could be Blowing Through the Wind Turbine

 Mike Blanch of BVG helped us out with a feasibility study of wind turbines on Cholsey Hill.
 The Cholsey wind group had been looking at this for 2 years and had a year’s wind-speed data.
 Sophisticated modelling of this by Met Office Consulting showed that the hill has sufficient wind (our first question): 6.4 metres per second at 80 metres hub height.

 Unfortunately, RAF Benson could not cope with turbines in their ‘radar shadow’.

 The Department of Energy and Climate Change(DECC) were very keen that we should publicise our activities on this Local Energy Assessment Fund (LEAF), and encourage the local community to reduce energy use and develop microgeneration schemes.

 We held four public meetings, two in collaboration with Citizens Advice Bureau to launch the project, one in Cholsey, as the Wind Turbine Meeting and the Final LEAF meeting celebrating our findings with 50 attendees, with Brightwell wines, Appleford beers and East Oxford Indian foods!

 We gave two radio interviews at Radio Oxford, the first, introducing ‘LEAF’, and the second, on door-blower testing!
 These were enabled by a helpful introduction by Oxford’s Low Carbon Hub.

 An overall report back to DECC was made in April 2013.